drainpip/shaneis.me-v4/src/pages/on-managing-remote.md

 * Some people don't know they dislike it until they try it.
 * Getting to know your coworkers takes more effort.

 In most situations where having a remote workforce is possible, both employers and employees agree that the pros outweigh the cons.
 In cases where employers think the opposite, you'll have things like forced hybrid or full return to office mandates.
-I'm not going to say that all of those situations will lead to worse productivity and morale, but it sure does make my job hiring full remote easier.
+I'm not going to say that all of those situations will lead to worse productivity and morale, but it sure does make my job hiring fully remote easier.

-When you do remote-first well, you'll be rewarded with a much happier and effective group of people working for you.
-They have the time to live the lives of modern adults, where flexibility is paramount for everyone.
-This flexibility along with the free time of not having to worry about a commute every day make it ideal especially for families, but even that single twenty-something is going to get something out of being able to step away from their desk to go to a dentist appointment without hesitation.
-Trust is a two way street, and in my opinion is your most important asset as a leader: both in cultivating it for yourself and giving it to your team.
-All talk of keeping track of what people do every minute of the day goes right out the window with this trust.
-You're giving your team trust, time, flexibility and in return they'll give you more, and gladly, than they could give to a job forcing them into an office every day.

-You can do a million things to do remote poorly and get results that make you think everyone needs to get back into the office because they can't be trusted, or because no one is working well together.
-I promise you, the problem is with the culture you helped create.
-Over here I'm seeing people thrive in a fully remote world.

 ### How to do remote well